At a Glance:

 - Completely setup with no assembly required.
 Ready to play the moment you open the case!

 - Handcrafted with solid maple and spruce tonewoods, 100% genuine ebony fittings, and oil finish.
-Outfit includes everything you need: professional case, genuine Brazilwood bow, rosin, and D'Addario Prelude strings.
+Outfit includes everything you need: shaped case, genuine Brazilwood bow, rosin, and strings.

 New violinist in the family?
 One never knows how serious a child’s interests may be—and often, we skimp on quality when buying that first instrument.
 But there’s reason inexpensive products are inexpensive; they typically must cut corners on key design features and materials to hit a price point.